-Winterthur Research Fellowships are designed to support residencies at Winterthur Museum, Garden & Library for junior and senior scholars whose projects make use of Winterthur’s collections.
+Winterthur Research Fellowships are designed to support residencies, remote, and hybrid fellowships at Winterthur Museum, Garden & Library for junior and senior scholars whose projects make use of Winterthur’s collections.
 Each fellowship provides a monthly stipend.
 Housing on Winterthur’s property is available for rent on a space-available basis with rental payments billed separately to fellows.

 Fellows are expected to devote their full time to their fellowship by not accepting teaching assignments or undertaking any other major activities during their fellowship tenure.
-We require that fellows be on-site at Winterthur at least four days per week in order to fulfill the fellowship.
-Fellows may hold non-Winterthur fellowships or grants during the fellowship tenure including sabbaticals and grants from their own institutions so long as they do not interfere with their Winterthur residency.
-Fellows are asked to give a least one presentation or workshop about their research during their fellowship tenure.
+Residential fellowships require that fellows be on-site at Winterthur at least four days per week in order to fulfill the fellowship.
+Remote fellows are expected to spend the equivalent time dedicated to their projects.
+Fellows may hold non-Winterthur fellowships or grants during the fellowship tenure including sabbaticals and grants from their own institutions so long as they do not interfere with their Winterthur fellowship.
+Fellows are asked to give a least one presentation, workshop, or other public presentation as well as one social media post about their research during their fellowship tenure.

 Fellows, like our staff and volunteers, are expected to act with integrity and in accordance with rigorous ethical principles.
 Failure to comply with Winterthur’s code of ethics or research misconduct policy may result in termination of the fellowship and disqualification from future fellowship funding.